 To be considered for EOP admission at Old Westbury, you must meet both the financial eligibility criteria and the academic criteria.
 In addition, you must plan to be enrolled as a full-time student, taking at least 12 credits per semester.
 The Office of Enrollment Services, the Office of Financial Aid and the EOP Office jointly determine eligibility.

 Transfer students are eligible for admission if they have been enrolled in EOP, HEOP (Higher Educational Opportunity Program), SEEK (Search for Education, Elevation and Knowledge), or a similar program, at their previous college, for the educationally and economically disadvantaged.
-If no EOP or similar program existed at the previous college at the time the applicant attended, or if EOP was not requested, the applicant should contact the EOP at the College at Old Westbury for more information.
+If no EOP or similar program existed at the previous college at the time the applicant attended, or if EOP was not requested, the applicant should contact the SUNY Old Westbury EOP office for more information.

 Family Income Guidance